-- Read and complete the application form found on the school website www.lititzchristian.net. - Contact our Admissions Director at 717-626-9518 if you have questions regarding enrollment or would like to schedule a tour of our campus. - One parent must give a clear testimony of their saving faith in Jesus Christ. - If we determine our school can provide a Christian education and meet the needs of your child, you will receive a letter of acceptance. - If a particular class is full so that new students may not be accepted, we will return your registration fee and place your student on our waiting list.
+- Read and complete the application form found on the school website www.lititzchristian.net. - Contact our Admissions Director at 717-626-9518 if you have questions regarding enrollment or would like to schedule a tour of our campus. - One parent must give a clear testimony of their saving faith in Jesus Christ. - If we determine our school can provide a Christian education and meet the needs of your child, you will receive a letter of admission.